WingsDevelopment/rhino/README.md

 # Usage

 Command example:
-C:\repos\clean-code-poc\clean-code-poc\src\backoffice-app-code\features Retailer details RetailerDto create NewRetailerDto update NewRetailerDto list RetailerDto
+C:\repos\clean-code-poc\clean-code-poc\src\backoffice-app-code\features Retailer details RetailerDto create NewRetailerDto update NewRetailerDto list RetailerDto <br />

-Command exlanatio
+Command exlanation
-C:\repos\clean-code-poc\clean-code-poc\src\backoffice-app-code\features - path to the features folder Retailer details - name of the feature
+C:\repos\clean-code-poc\clean-code-poc\src\backoffice-app-code\features - path to the features folder <br />
+Retailer details - name of the feature <br />
-RetailerDto - name of the dto
+RetailerDto - name of the dto <br />
-create - name of the command
+create - name of the command <br />
+NewRetailerDto - name of the dto <br />
+update - name of the command <br />
-NewRetailerDto - name of the dto update - name of the command
+NewRetailerDto - name of the dto <br />
-NewRetailerDto - name of the dto list - name of the command
+list - name of the command <br />
-RetailerDto - name of the dto
+RetailerDto - name of the dto <br />

-Command pattern
+Command pattern <br />
 path featureName command dtoName command dtoName command dtoName command dtoName

 # More on configuring the project